rtm-python/KDT_CSV2NEO4J/README.md

 ### C. Implemented with FastAPI in modules: run.py and service.py

-Running is the same as in the A implementation, but now should be used uvicorn:
+It is recomended to run application in virtual environment, as mentioned in A, and next:
 ```
 (venv) $ uvicorn run:app
 ```